xjsender/haoide/README.md

 ##Completions:
 + 1. Input ., show all methods of class
-+ 2. Input ., show all fields and child relationship names
++ 2. Input ., show all fields, parent relationship name and child relationship names
++ 3. Input . after sobject relationship name, show all fields of this relationship name
-+ 3. Input ., show all public methods of custom class if corresponding class view is open
++ 4. Input ., show all public methods of custom class if corresponding class view is open
-+ 4. Input < after list or set, list all sobjects and apex classes
++ 5. Input < after list or set, list all sobjects and apex classes
-+ 5. input <, list all tag, including Visualforce Components and HTML Elements
++ 6. input <, list all tag, including Visualforce Components and HTML Elements
-+ 6. input :, list all suffix of all visualforce Components
++ 7. input :, list all suffix of all visualforce Components
-+ 7. input space, list all attributes of tags, if tag attribute has predefined values, output attr, otherwise, output attr="$1"
++ 8. input space, list all attributes of tags, if tag attribute has predefined values, output attr, otherwise, output attr="$1"
-+ 8. input =, list all values of this corresponding attributes
++ 9. input =, list all values of this corresponding attributes

 You should add below setting to Perference > User - Setting, then you will have auto completions functionality.
 ```